pdj555/aml-hw5/reflection_template.md

 ## Model Performance Consistency

-The model's performance across the 8 rotations shows an average MAD (Mean Absolute Difference) of nan for median predictions and nan for mean predictions.

 [Discuss how consistent your model performance is across the different rotations]

 ## Probability Density Function Shape

-[Based on the time-series plots, describe and explain the shape of the probability density function and how it changes over time]
+[Based on the time-series plots (Figure 2), describe and explain the shape of the probability density function and how it changes over time]

 ## Skewness Utilization

-[How is skewness utilized by the model?
+[How is skewness utilized by the model (Figure 3c)?
 Is there a consistent variation in this parameter?]

 ## Tailweight Utilization

-[How is tailweight utilized by the model?
+[How is tailweight utilized by the model (Figure 3d)?
 Is there a consistent variation in this parameter?]

 ## Appropriateness of Sinh-Arcsinh Distribution